-This draft builds upon strategic work undertaken across the Derby Health and Social Care Community through a number of key commissioner & provider groups described below.
+We have been working together for two years to develop an integrated care system for frail and older people (see Strategic Outline Business Case for Development of Integrated Care System for Frail and Elderly, March 2012).
+This submission upon that strategic work undertaken across the Derby Health and Social Care Community through a number of key commissioner & provider groups described below.

 Southern Derbyshire Integrated Care Board: -This strategic Board has clinical & managerial representatives from all Health & Social Care partners across Southern Derbyshire.
 It is chaired by SDCCG Clinical Chair.
+It is a board which oversees the implementation of our existing integrated care programme

 Southern Derbyshire Urgent Care Executive:-This strategic Board has clinical & managerial representatives from all Health & Social Care partners across Southern Derbyshire.
 It is chaired by SDCCG Clinical Urgent Care Lead.
+This board oversees the implementation of our existing Urgent Care Improvement programme.